 I have a full-time job, so most of this course work would need to be done in the evening and weekends.
 Does that work for this program?

-Absolutely, kind of.
 Full participation in the course requires about 20 hours a week, and there is often a learning curve for the first week or two that may require some additional time and patience.
-If this feels like it may impede too heavily on post-dinner House of Cards binge-watching, our Audit program may be better fit.
+If this feels like it may impede too heavily on post-dinner Netflix binge-watching, our Audit program may be better fit.

-Do I need an expertise in journalism to be a part of the program?
+Do I need expertise in journalism to be a part of the program?

 I have no idea how to run a Facebook page for a business, should I still apply?

 Neither did Elephant, in 2009.
-Sometimes we still don’t, in 2017.
-That said, we’ve built up over 50 content-specific Facebook pages with 5 million fans.
-We’re here to teach you what we’ve learned, and are still learning every day, about using Facebook to cultivate your business with mindfulness, intention, and authenticity.
+Sometimes we still don’t, in 2018—things change every other month.
+That said, we’ve built up over 60 Facebook pages, with 5 million fans.
+We'll teach you what we’ve learned, and are still learning every day, about using Facebook (and other social media) to cultivate your business with mindfulness, intention, and authenticity.
 No experience needed.

 You say “run a social media page” with Elephant Journal.
 Can you explain specifically what this means?
 Can we create an Instagram or Facebook from scratch or will they all be preexisting?